chintan3710/Task-Manager-Node.js/README.md

 ### Run Server

 ```
-npm start
+node index.js
 ```

-This will start the server on port 3000.
+This will start the server on port 8002.

 ## Technologies Used